Robot restaurants put a new spin on fast casual

+This is part of CNET's "Dining Redefined" series about how technology is changing the way you eat.

-When someone says the words "robot restaurant," my first thoughts usually turn to the LED and laser show of the establishment in downtown Tokyo where remote-controlled robots dance with bikini-clad girls in a sensory show that accompanies dinner.
+When someone says "robot restaurant," I first think of an LED and laser show at a Tokyo venue where remote-controlled robots dance with bikini-clad girls in a sensory show that accompanies dinner.

-But the reality of robot restaurants is usually much more pedestrian and low-key.
+But the reality of robot restaurants is generally way more pedestrian and low-key.

-One example of this is Eatsa, the Californian robot restaurant company, that takes orders through iPads and dispenses meals through an automated machine.
-Until now, it's been using this tech to serve up quinoa bowls to health-food fans in its own-brand restaurants.
-But the company announced Friday that it's expanding its robotic platform to the fast casual restaurant chain Wow Bao, starting in December.
+One example is Eatsa, the San Francisco-based restaurant company that takes orders through iPads and dispenses meals through automated machines.
+Until now, Eatsa has been using this tech to serve up quinoa bowls to health-food fans in its own restaurants.
+But the company announced Friday that it's expanding its robotic platform to the fast-casual restaurant chain Wow Bao next month.

-At Wow Bao you can already order your steamed dumplings or buns via the app or an in-store kiosk, but with Eatsa's tech, you'll now also be able to collect your meal from an LED-lit cubbyhole displaying your name.
-Text appearing on the front of the cubby, one of a larger array, will let you know when your order is cooking and when you need to double-tap on the box to collect your food.
+At Chicago-based Wow Bao, you can already order your steamed buns via its app or an on-site kiosk.
+But with Eatsa's tech, you'll also be able to collect your meal from an LED-lit cubbyhole displaying your name.
+Text appearing on the front of the cubby, one amid a larger array, will tell you when your order is cooking and when you can double-tap on the box to collect your food.

-It's a quick turnaround for Eatsa, which only a couple of weeks ago announced the closure of five out of seven of its own restaurants.
-The company is now switching focus to providing its automated tech as a platform to other restaurants such as Wow Bao, which Eatsa hopes is the first of several chains it will partner with.
+It's a quick turnaround for Eatsa, which only a couple weeks ago announced the closing of five of its seven restaurants across the country.
+The company has now switched its focus to offering automated tech as a platform to other restaurants such as Wow Bao.

-A combination of artificial intelligence, personal screens and robotics -- and perhaps most crucially, the willingness of hungry customers to go without human interaction when ordering -- is coming together just at the right time to make Eatsa possible.
+A combination of artificial intelligence, personal screens, robotics and -- perhaps most crucially -- the willingness of hungry customers to skip human interaction is coming at the right time to make Eatsa's shift possible.
 It's part of a slow creep of technology that's transforming our experiences of dining out, and even dining in, thanks to advances in delivery tech.

-Eatsa as a concept might seem exotic today, but according to Neil Stern, senior partner at retail consulting firm McMillan Doolittle, we can expect to see more of this kind of tech popping up in the future.
-"Does it make sense to hide assembly of orders and deliver via a cubicle?" he told CNET in an interview.
+Eatsa's concept might seem exotic today, but Neil Stern, senior partner at retail consulting firm McMillan Doolittle, said we can expect to see more of this kind of tech popping up.
+"Does it make sense to hide assembly of orders and deliver via a cubicle?" he said.
 "Maybe not.
 But Eatsa does present a vision of the future that will be copied or enhanced."

-The first Eatsa-equipped Wow Bao will open in the Gold Coast neighborhood of Chicago on Dec.1 and using the technology the chain plans to double its number of outlets -- it currently has seven company-owned locations, plus airport, college campus, hotel and stadium franchises -- in 2018.
+The first Eatsa-equipped Wow Bao will open in the Gold Coast neighborhood of Chicago on Dec.
+1. Using the technology, Wow Bao plans to double its sites in 2018.
+It currently has seven company-owned locations, plus airport, college campus, hotel and stadium franchises.

 Do robots belong in the kitchen?

-At Eatsa (and soon at Wow Bao) the robotic technology is front and center in the restaurant, serving customers and providing them with an experience to go with their takeout lunch.
-But in other restaurants, robots are strictly consigned to the kitchen.
+At Eatsa and soon at Wow Bao, the robotic technology is front and center in the restaurant, serving customers and providing them with an experience to go along with their takeout.
+In other restaurants, robots are still strictly consigned to the kitchen.

-At Cafe X and Zume, which like Eatsa are based in San Francisco, robots are deployed to make lattes and pizzas respectively.
-Californian startup Miso Robotics has built a kitchen assistant robot called Flippy, which from early 2018 is expected to be flipping burgers in CaliBurger restaurants.
+At Cafe X and Zume, both based in San Francisco, robots make lattes and pizzas, respectively.
+California startup Miso Robotics has built a kitchen assistant robot called Flippy, which from early 2018 is expected to be grilling burgers in CaliBurger restaurants.

 Flippy doesn't just have its flipping action on point.
-It also uses computer vision to track the patties as they grill, turning them out a perfect medium rare (or however a restaurant chooses to cook its burgers) and ensuring they are cooked safely.
-The robot is built out of parts readily available on the market, including sensors, cameras and robotic arms.
-The rest of the work is done by AI, which could potentially be trained to perform other kitchen tasks.
+It also uses computer vision to track the patties as they grill, turning them out a perfect medium rare -- or however a restaurant chooses to cook its burgers -- and ensuring they are cooked safely.
+The robot is built out of readily available parts, such as sensors, cameras and robotic arms.
+The rest of the work is done by artificial intelligence, which could potentially be trained to perform other kitchen tasks.

-"The beauty of the Miso AI software is that Flippy is able to learn the tasks that are most needed, giving it flexibility and adaptability to fit within all kitchens, not just those of fast food restaurants," said David Zito, CEO of Miso Robotics, in an interview.
+"The beauty of the Miso AI software is that Flippy is able to learn the tasks that are most needed, giving it flexibility and adaptability to fit within all kitchens, not just those of fast food restaurants," said David Zito, CEO of Miso Robotics.

 This might be great for restaurants, but it doesn't sound like such good news for restaurant workers.
-Unfortunately for any fry chefs out there, restaurant jobs have a high turnover rate -- 76 percent last year, according the Bureau of Labor Statistics -- so owners and managers are looking for alternatives.
+Unfortunately for any fry cooks out there, restaurant jobs have a high turnover.
+The rate was 76 percent last year, according the Bureau of Labor Statistics.
+So owners and managers are looking for more stable alternatives.

 "In terms of ordering using kiosks, mobile ordering -- I think that part of the process will change," he said.
 "The manufacturing part?
 I think we're a little further away."

-Even Zito, who is pioneering the use of robots in kitchens, believes humans will continue to play an important role as the robot revolution occurs.
+Even Zito, who is pioneering the use of robots in kitchens, said he believes humans will continue to play an important role as the robot revolution rolls on.

 "We envision a highly skilled, co-botic future in which robotic kitchen assistants and people work side by side, so customers can enjoy a consistently prepared meal every time," he said.
 "It's through the combination of AI with robotics, as funneled through the needs and wants of a restaurant's staff, that we envision creating a renaissance in the industry."